 Only you can make an informed choice.

-They won’t – but an analysis of their content marketing efforts will!
+They won’t do that directly.
+But, an analysis of their content marketing efforts will directly help you.

 There are a couple of reasons why you want to look at what your competitors are doing.